olegzhr/altprobe/README.md

 Its primary role is to monitor and control API and MCP activity while also providing:

 - security findings and correlation
-- centralized event logging to OpenSearch / ELK and Loki
+- centralized event logging to OpenSearch / ELK
 - reactive WAF / IPS-style response